 Filing a FAFSA is well worth the effort as most students benefit from financial rewards.
 Take your time in understanding the process and don’t be discouraged!
 Take it one step at time:

 Know FAFSA and college deadlines, and act promptly.
-FAFSA submissions are accepted over an 18-month period spanning from October 1 of the year prior to the school year through the end of that academic year.
-For example, you would be able to file a FAFSA for the 2021-22 school year from October 1, 2020, through June 30, 2022.
+FAFSA submissions are accepted from October 1 of the year prior to the school year through the end of that academic year.
+For example, you would be able to file a FAFSA for the 2022-23 school year from October 1, 2021, through June 30, 2023.
 However, college and state deadlines vary, so it’s important for you to research those and make sure you apply in time.
-According to Student Debt Relief, students who file in the first three months after the FAFSA opens are awarded twice as much financial aid, on average, as students who file later, primarily because filing early ensures you meet all state and college deadlines.2
+According to Student Debt Relief, students who file in the first three months after the FAFSA opens are awarded twice as much financial aid, on average, as students who file later, primarily because filing early ensures you meet all state and college deadlines.

 Gather information to make the application process easier.
 The FAFSA will ask for basic student information — name, date of birth, address — plus more detailed information about your/your family’s financial circumstances.
 Providing accurate information is essential, since financial aid awards are based on having a full view of your financial picture.
 Be sure not to misrepresent anything; you will be asked to sign your application to indicate that all the information you have provided is accurate.

-Make sure you have the following information on hand (this list assumes you are a dependent student; independent students do not need to include their parents’ information3):
+Make sure you have the following information on hand (this list assumes you are a dependent student; independent students do not need to include their parents’ information):